pycompression/python-isal/README.rst

 ===========

-Faster zlib and gzip compatible compression and decompression by providing python bindings for the isa-l library.
+Faster zlib and gzip compatible compression and decompression by providing Python bindings for the ISA-L library.

-This package provides Python bindings for the `isa-l
+This package provides Python bindings for the `ISA-L
 <https://github.com/intel/isa-l>`_ library.
 The Intel Infrastructure Storage
-Acceleration Library (isa-l) implements several key algorithms in `assembly language <https://en.wikipedia.org/wiki/Assembly_language>`_.
+Acceleration Library (ISA-L) implements several key algorithms in `assembly language <https://en.wikipedia.org/wiki/Assembly_language>`_.
 This includes a variety of functions to provide zlib/gzip-compatible compression.